CrabAss/TrafficAnalysis/README.md

 ## Acknowledgement

-Dataset used in this experiment is provided in the following paper:
+The dataset used in this experiment is provided in the following paper:

 `Junbo Zhang, Yu Zheng, Dekang Qi.
 Deep Spatio-Temporal Residual Networks for Citywide Crowd Flows Prediction.
 In AAAI 2017. `

-It is available in [lucktroy/DeepST](https://github.com/lucktroy/DeepST/tree/master/data/TaxiBJ).
+This paper is available on [arXiv](https://arxiv.org/abs/1610.00081).
+The dataset is available in [lucktroy/DeepST](https://github.com/lucktroy/DeepST/tree/master/data/TaxiBJ).